king-ali/Lane-Detection-and-YOLO-TRT-Implementation-NUSTAG-EV/README.md

 This repository contain code of lane keeping and object detection for project of Autonomous Electric vehicle.
 NVIDIA Jetson AGX Xavier development kit is used as brain of vehicle to run algorithms real time.

-For object detection model is trained on custom dataset for traffic light and signs and it is converted into tensorrt.
+For detection model is trained on custom dataset for traffic light and signs and it is converted into tensorrt.

 For custom weights
 You can download the weights from [here](https://drive.google.com/file/d/15nYbuOBKZOzV1vgfJg0BxAlFs4H3DKKE/view?usp=sharing) and extract it at detection-trt/configs